In this post, I’m sharing with you Naple’s authentic Pasta e Fagioli recipe.

-Pasta Fagioli soup is a Winter dish you’ll find everywhere in the peninsula: from North to South everyone enjoys a hot plate of this delight.
+Pasta e Fagioli is a beans soup with pasta.
+A Winter dish you’ll find everywhere in the peninsula: from North to South, everyone enjoys a hot plate of this delight.

-You can make it meatless, but pasta fagioli with pancetta is on another level, and there’s really just a tablespoon per serving.
+You can make Pasta e Fagioli meatless, but pancetta is on another level, and there’s really just a tablespoon per serving.

 - 1/3 onion